oracle-livelabs/database-maa/zdm-physical-offline/migrate-db/migrate-db.md

       Enter **ORCL** when asked for **ORACLE\_SID** and then press **Enter** (Enter your ORACLE\_SID if that is different in case of an on premises-database).

+      Login to container database (CDB) using sqlplus as shown below.

+      ![Image showing connection to CDB using sqlplus](./images/source-cdb-connection.png)

    c.
-Login to source pluggable database.

-      Login to CDB using sqlplus as shown below.

-      ![Image showing connection to CDB using sqlplus](./images/source-cdb-connection.png)

-      Switch to pluggable database ORCLPDB using below command.
+Switch to pluggable database ORCLPDB.

+      Execute below command to switch the session from container database to pluggable database.

       **alter session set container=ORCLPDB;**

-      You will see similar output as below once you have switched to ORCLPDB pluggable database.
+      You will see similar output as shown below.

       ![Image showing switching the connection to pdb](./images/pdb-connection.png)

+   d.
+Create user and table.

       Execute below statements while you are connected to ORCLPDB.

        ```text